arrezcharania/valentine-puzzle/README.md

    - `tile-3.png` will be the empty space (top-right) but appear once the puzzle is completed

 2. **Change relevant strings**
-   - Unless your girl is also named "Gaby" it'd be real awkward if you forget to do this
+   - Unless your girl is also named "Saima" it'd be real awkward if you forget to do this
    -

 4. **Deploy to GitHub Pages:**